gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v22.3.4.0 2015-01-16 Fixed up the Usage section in README.
+v22.4.0.0 2015-01-16 Added script that exits any current command (just calls 'PCBServer.PostProcess'), closes #171.
+Added checks to all the user inputs in the 'DrawPolygon' script, closes #145. v22.3.4.0 2015-01-16 Fixed up the Usage section in README.
 Renamed the main sub to start AltiumScriptCentral to 'RunAltiumScriptCentral'. v22.3.3.0 2015-01-15 Fixed bug in 'CheckProjectCompiles.vbs' which prevented AltiumScriptCentral from starting. v22.3.2.0 2015-01-14 Made 'CurrentCalculator' script ask user for another location if track was not selected, until ESC is pressed, closes #172.